caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 var egg3 = new();        // This is a syntax error, because we haven't specified a type at all.
 ```

-There is no implicit inheritance between constructors.
-The only constructors available in a class are those defined in the class itself, not those defined in its base classes.
+A class's constructors are not inherited from its ancestors.
+The only constructors available for a class are those defined in the class itself (or the parameterless constructor if there are none defined), not those defined in its base classes.
 However, when you call a constructor, it always calls a constructor of the immediate superclass first, before it executes.
-This constructor will then call its superclass constructor, and so on.
-The end effect is that a chain of constructors will execute, starting with the constructor of `object` and then executing the constructors of derived types in order, until the constructor of the specific type is executed last.
+This constructor will then call its superclass constructor before it executes, and so on.
+The end effect is that a chain of constructors will execute, starting with the constructor of `object` (which is parameterless) and then executing the constructors of derived types in order, until the constructor of the specific type is executed last.

-By default, each constructor calls its superclass's parameterless constructor.
-Because of this, the following code is not allowed:
+By default, each constructor calls its superclass's parameterless constructor, with an implicit call inserted by the compiler.
+However, this leads to a compilation error if the superclass does not have a parameterless constructor.
+In other words, the following code is not allowed:

 ```
 namespace MyExample